Best Mountaineering Boots For Women

 La Sportiva Trango Cube GTX - Women's

-Though not ideal for vertical ice climbing, the La Sportiva Trango Cube GTX - Women's wins our Top Pick award for being a top-notch three-season alpine boot and excelling at hiking and rock climbing.
+Though not ideal for vertical ice climbing, the La Sportiva Trango Cube GTX - Women's is a top-notch three-season alpine boot that excels at hiking and rock climbing.
 It is incredibly lightweight and nimble, allowing the climber to move light and fast over snowy and rocky terrain.
 Footwear is arguably the best place to focus on going lightweight—just think of how many times you lift each foot en route to the summit, and suddenly shaving a few ounces becomes a much, much more significant savings.